 This is another difficulty metric, calculated as the percentage of first attempts on an exercise that are correct.
 For most exercises (except video exercises, which are hard to get wrong), this should be between 40% and 80%.

 This is a secondary metric to judge the quality of hints.
 This is very useful for high-volume courses, but unreliable for low volume courses.

 % SCT helpful and % Duped

 These relate to the quality of submission correctness tests, and are mostly for DataCamp internal usage.
-If you have a concern that the %SCT Helpful Metric is high, contact Content Quality through a Github issue.
+If you have a concern that the %SCT Helpful Metric is high, create a GitHub issue and tag @datacamp-contentquality.

 Once you have identified problematic exercises, you can use this column to visit the exercise in Teach and Campus.